 In Argentina, Cerrado remains focused on continued operational improvement initiatives at MDN to increase efficiencies and enhance production.
-As expected, grades improved in the 4th quarter and an overall head grade of 5.83 g/t was achieved.
-The company expects to mine ore with gold grades above 5g/t for the first quarter 2023.
+As expected, grades remained at forecasted levels.
+An overall head grade of 4,59 g/t was achieved.

 At the operational level, the focus remains on enhanced dilution control activities, tightening in pit ore control processes to further increase the average head-grades delivered to the mill and improve recovery rates while sustaining mill throughput rates at 1,100 - 1,200 tpd.
-The company achieved their gold production target during 2022 exceeding 50,000 ounces for the year compared to 43,000 ounces for 2021.
+The company produced 13,951 Geo Gold ounces and sold 16,255 ounces during Q1 2023.
 Over the course of 2023, the Company expects the ongoing operational strategy to achieve the yearly production target of 45,000 - 50,000 ounces from the CIL plant (excluding the Calandrias heap leach production).

 Management is encouraged by the exploration programs initiated this year and our view that significant exploration potential exists at the property remains unchanged.
-Our aim with the 2022 program was to extend the mine life through the identification of additional mineralization in current open pit mining areas as well as underground mining.
+Our aim with the 2023 program is to continue the 2022 plan by extending the mine life through the identification of additional mineralization in current open pit mining areas as well as underground mining.
 Exploration work remains ongoing to focus on growing the known resources at MDN beyond those outlined in the Mineral Resource Estimate ("MRE") reported February 17, 2021.
 The focus remains on drilling high grade near surface targets that can readily be brought into the mine plan as well as the continued regional program to better understand the potential of the significant land package at MDN.
 Additionally, planning for deeper drilling with the potential of extending the high-grade underground resource at MDN has identified the opportunity to develop Paloma as an underground mine.
-The Underground drilling program continued during this quarter focusing on the Esperanza/Rocio veins.
+The underground drilling program continued during this quarter focusing on the Esperanza/Rocio veins.
 Geotechnical design for the underground operation has been completed and a mining contractor has been appointed to assist the on-site team with the necessary studies and test work required to evaluate the potential and needs associated with underground operations.